abc744587/Network-Anomaly-Detection-With-Temporal-Convolutional-Network-and-U-Net-Model/README.md

 python3 U-Net.py
 ```

+3. I wrote the training and testing together.
+Once the program is completed, each Average (`marco`, `mirco`, `weighted`) will be obtained, and the Score Report of each category will also be obtained.
+In addition, although the paper does not mention which indicator is used to calculate the Average, based on the experimental results, I guess that `Weighted` is used to calculate the Average.

 ## Reference
 Mezina A, Burget R, Travieso-González CM.
 Network Anomaly Detection With Temporal Convolutional Network and U-Net Model.
 In: IEEE Access (Volume:9).